-Prerequisites: CIS 55 with a grade of "C" or "CR" or better; concurrent enrollment in CIS Lab.
-Designed for students who wish to understand and apply the advanced applications of MS Windows Operating Systems commands from the command prompt.
-Topics will include hard disk management, customizing MS Windows, writing simple-tocomplex batch files, file management, memory system configuration, connectivity with local and wide area networks, and the MS Windows registry.
+Course Advisories: CIS 1 with a grade of "C" or "CR" or better; basic keyboarding skills.
+Students will learn how to use the Graphical User Interface (GUI) and the command line interface in carrying out system tasks in the MS Windows operating systems.
+Topics include file management, hard disk management, system tools, batch files, connectivity, and the registry.
 Three hours lecture, one hour lab weekly by arrangement.
-(8 week course).

-Introduction to Microsoft Windows 95/98
+Introduction to Microsoft Windows

-Prerequisite: Concurrent enrollment in CIS Lab.
 Course Advisories: CIS 1 with a grade of "C" or "CR" or better; ability to keyboard at 30 wpm.
-Designed to familiarize students with the major features of the Microsoft Windows 95/98 operating systems including Explorer; Paintbrush, Wordpad, Notepad, Calculator; Hyperterminal, Control Panel; and other advanced features including OLE (object linking and embedding); backing up the system, and the MS Windows Registry.
+Designed to familiarize students with the major features of the Microsoft Windows 95/98 operating systems file management using My Computer, Explorer, Find; customizing the system using control panel; using accessories such as Paintbrush, Wordpad, Notepad, Calculator; and using other advanced features including OLE (object linking and embedding); backing up and maintaining the system, and the MS Windows Registry.
 Three hours lecture, one hour lab weekly by arrangement.
 (8 week course).